shyampurk/iot-for-utilities/README.md

 Once successfully pushed, the server application will be automatically started.
 You can check its state in your bluemix dashboard and see that it is set to 'Running'

 ## Web Dashboard
-Once the application server is up on Bulemix, you can launch the web dashboard.
+Once the application server is up on Bluemix, you can launch the web dashboard.

 <img src="/screenshots/dashboard_snap.jpg" align="center" width="600" >